 Step 2: Authorize GWMME

-Before you can install GWMME, you must authorize the software for your domain.
-For details, go to Authorize GWMME for your account.
+Before you can install GWMME, you must Authorize GWMME for your account.

 - Open the installer and follow the instructions to install GWMME.

-- Run GWMME: Click StartGoogle Workspace MigrationGoogle Workspace Migration for Microsoft Exchange.
+- Click StartGoogle Workspace MigrationGoogle Workspace Migration for Microsoft Exchange.

 - For Server Type, select Exchange.

-- In the Hostname/IP Address field, specify your source domain name or the IP address of the email server from which you want to migrate data.
-For example: smtp.example.com or 198.102.434.8.
+- Click Hostname/IP Address and enter your source domain name or the IP address of the email server where you’re migrating from.
+For example: smtp.example.com or 198.51.100.1.

-- In the Admin username field, specify the username for the Exchange administrator account you want to use to open your users' mail stores.
+- Click Admin username and enter the username for the Exchange admin account that you want to use to open your users' mail stores.

 - Click Next.

-- In the Google Workspace domain name field, specify the new primary Google Workspace domain where the data will be migrated.
+- For Google Workspace domain name, enter the new primary Google Workspace target domain where the data will be migrated.

-Note: The domain you specify in step 1 of the GWMME tool must be the primary Google Workspace target domain environment you're migrating users to.
-If you're migrating mail to a Google Workspace account with secondary domains, the target domain you choose might differ from the domain in the email addresses you’re migrating.
+Note: If you're migrating mail to a Google Workspace account with secondary domains, the target domain you enter might differ from the domain in the email addresses you’re migrating.

-- In the Service account credentials file field, specify the path to the JSON credentials file created as part of the authorization process.
+- For Service account credentials file, enter the path to the JSON file created as part of the authorization process.

-- In the Google Workspace admin user field, specify the full email address of your Google Workspace domain super administrator.
+- For Google Workspace admin user, enter the full email address of your Google Workspace super administrator account.

 - Click Next.

-- Save settings—When checked, the utility retains the current configuration for future use.
+- Save settings—Retains the current configuration for future use

-- Run Diagnostics—When checked, the utility verifies the configuration before running the migration.
+- Run Diagnostics—Verifies the configuration before running the migration

-- Estimate—When checked, the utility estimates the message count for the source users.
+- Estimate—Estimates the message count for the source users

 - Click Next.

-- In the dialog box that appears, specify the username and password for the Exchange administrator account you are using to open your users' mail stores.
+- If prompted, specify the username and password for the Exchange admin account you're using to open your users' mail stores.